pcav/faunalia-website/dev.rst

 Triangulation
 ==================

+Calculates animal locations from telemetry bearings, with a possibility to filter out unreliable ones.

 RandomHR
 ==================

+Randomization of home ranges within a study area.

 EQCAP
 ==================

 EarthQuake Catalogue Analysis Plugin

 LWGEOM
 ========================

+Adds `Make valid` and `Build area` to Processing.

 PS Tools
 ==================

+Expose PS Tools to Processing.

 PS Time series Viewer
 ======================

+Computation and visualization of time series of speed for Permanent Scatterers derived from satellite interferometry.

 Permaclim
 ==================

+Processing algorithms to estimate the amount of permafrost in soils from meteo data.

 RT Qspider
 ==================

+Convert the selected table to an event layer (based on an X,Y pair) or to a spider diagram (based on two X,Y pairs).

 Transformation Tools
 ======================

+Help using NTv2 grids or towgs84 parameters to transform -or reproject on the fly- vectors and rasters.
+Developing with funding from Regione Emilia Romagna.